ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - cyclic: Whether a float value is cyclic or not.
   - float_list: A list of possible values for a float.
   - string_list: A list of possible values.
 List of objects if the property type is object, else list of strings.
-  - unbound_value: The value of the parameter, if category==”unbound_input”.
+  - unbound_value: The value of the parameter, if category = ``unbound_input``.
 In this case, the parameter is not linked to an existing object.
 * **Returns:**
   The created PublishedParameter.